Origins of the Sri Lankan civil war: Vaddukoddai Resolution

 The concept of a separate nation, Tamil Eelam, was proposed by the Tamil United Liberation Front (TULF) in the Vaddukoddai Resolution in 1976.
 TULF was a coalition of parties who went on to campaign in the 1977 elections for an independent state for Tamils in Sri Lanka.
-They won most of the Tamil seats, but the government later banned them from Parliament for advocating an independent state.Tamil Separatists led by LTTE took over leadership of the Tamils during the course of the Sri Lankan Civil War.
+They won most of the Tamil seats, but the government later banned them from Parliament for advocating an independent state.
+Tamil Separatists led by LTTE took over leadership of the Tamils during the Sri Lankan Civil War.

 1981 – Destruction of the Jaffna Public Library

-A Sinhalese mob went on a rampage on the nights of May 31 to June 2 burning the market area of Jaffna, the office of the Tamil Newspaper, the home of the member of Parliament for Jaffna, the Jaffna Public Library and killing four people.
+A Sinhalese mob went on a rampage on the nights of May 31 to June 2, burning the market area of Jaffna, the office of the Tamil Newspaper, the home of the member of Parliament for Jaffna, the Jaffna Public Library and killing four people.
 The destruction of the Jaffna Public Library was the incident which appeared to cause the most distress to the people of Jaffna.
 The 95,000 volumes of the Public Library destroyed by the fire included numerous culturally important and irreplaceable manuscripts.
 Witnesses reported the presence of uniformed police officers in the mob and their involvement in the deaths of four individuals.